-|Language Family||Turkic Language Group in the Altaic Language Family.
+|Language Family||In Turkic Language Group in the Altaic Language Family.
 Have similarities with Uralic Languages.|

-|Turkic Languages (High Degree of Mutual Intelligibility)||Turkmen, Azerbaijani, Uzbek, Uyghur, Tatar, Kazakh, Kyrgyz languages, and other Turkic languages.|
+|Turkic Languages (High or Some Degree of Mutual Intelligibility)||Turkmen, Azerbaijani, Uzbek, Uyghur, Tatar, Kazakh, Kyrgyz languages, and other Turkic languages.|

 |Altaic Languages (Share the same origin and similar grammar structure- Source)||Mongolian, Korean, and Japanese.|

 |Uralic Languages (Relatively similar grammar.
-Ural-Altaic Language Family theory proposes that these languages share common ancestry with Altaic Languages.
+Ural-Altaic Language Family theory proposes that Uralic languages share common ancestry with Altaic Languages.
 Source)||Finnish, Estonian, and Hungarian|

-|Official Languages||The Turkish language is the official language in Turkey, North Cyprus.
-Some regions in Kosovo, North Macedonia, and Iraq Kirkuk accept Turkish as the official regional language.|
+|Official Languages||The Turkish language is the official language in Turkey, and North Cyprus.
+Kosovo, North Macedonia, and Iraq Kirkuk region accept Turkish as the official regional language.|

 |Minority Language||Turkish is the minority language of native populations in Greece, Bulgaria, Romania, and Bosnia.
 Also, Turkish is widely spoken by the Turkish diaspora in Germany, Austria, Holland, and other European countries.|

-|Number of Speakers||88 million Turkish natives speak Turkish (Turkey Turkish or Istanbul Dialect).
-Source If you include all mutually intelligible Turkic language dialects, there are over 200 million speakers.|
+|Number of Turkish Speakers||88 million Turkish natives speak Turkish (Turkey Turkish or Istanbul Dialect).
+Source|

-|World Rank according to number of speakers||Turkish (Istanbul Dialect) ranks as the 20th most spoken language in the world.|
+|World Rank according to the number of speakers||Turkish (Istanbul Dialect) ranks as the 20th most spoken language in the world.|

 If you are interested in learning the Turkish language, this is the book that most of my friends use.
 You can check the book on Amazon.

-1.A.
+1.1.
 Ural Altaic Language Family

 The Ural Altaic Language family proposes that Ural and Altaic language families share the same ancestral language and origin.

-1.B.
+1.2.
 Altaic Language Family